marcinzh/skutek/MANUAL.md

 ```
 The last line won't compile.

 To alleviate the problem, we can use `SyntheticOperation`.
-This allows creating of operations, that are both taggable, and composed of simpler operations.
+This allows creating operations, that are both taggable, and composed of simpler operations.
 This mechanism is quite complex and may be changed in future versions.
 For now, read the sources:

 - How `State` effect defines `Modify` operation: [link](core/src/main/scala/skutek/State.scala#L11-L17).
 - How `Reader` effect defines `Local` operation: [link](core/src/main/scala/skutek/Reader.scala#L11-L19).